gpoppino/suse-docs/kvm/README.md

 ### Cloning and Snapshotting

+Definition:

+Snapshots let you restore the state of the machine at a particular point in time.
+VM Guest snapshots are snapshots of the complete virtual machine including the state of CPU, RAM, devices, and the content of all writable disks.

 There are different types of snapshots:

 1. Internal: Snapshots that are saved into the qcow2 file of the original VM Guest.